arpadroid/stylesheet-bundler/README.md

 </p>

 <p>
-    **One last note:** there is a <a href="https://github.com/arpadroid/themes/tree/main/demo/css">working demo</a> included as part of this repo, which has more information and a few tricks.
-Don't forget to check it out, to do so open up **demo.html** in your browser and have a play with it.
+    <b>One last note:</b> there is a <a href="https://github.com/arpadroid/themes/tree/main/demo/css">working demo</a> included as part of this repo, which has more information and a few tricks.
+Don't forget to check it out, to do so open up <b>demo.html</b> in your browser and have a play with it.
 I have added some practical examples as to how this package can be leveraged, and I'll be adding more with time.<br/>
 </p>